chortingg/Simulation-of-Subsystem-Testing-of-Infusion-Pumps/README.md

 - User interface: Control panel (via push buttons) and LCD.
 - Action element: Stepper motor and driver.
 - Feedback element: Optical sensor, pressure sensor with LED.

+I have written the code in C to test each of these subsystems.